Y0Coss/docs-fork/pages/public_cloud/compute/migrating-non-encrypted-to-encrypted-volume/guide.en-gb.md

 ---
 title: Migrating a Block Storage volume to an encrypted LUKS volume
-excerpt: 'Learn how to migrate a Block Storage volume from non-encrypted to encrypted (LUKS), keeping your data secure throughout the process.'
+excerpt: "Learn how to migrate a Block Storage volume from non-encrypted to encrypted (LUKS), keeping your data secure throughout the process"
-updated: 2025-09-30
+updated: 2025-10-21
 ---

 ## Objective